Danish start for 'complete' 2022 Tour de France - RFI

 "The cobblestones might also have their say on how things go in the race for the (winner's) yellow jersey.
 There are 19 kilometres of them, that's complicated for a lot of people," he added.

-"But anyone who wins will need to be a complete rider because there are five finishes at high altitude and one of them is at 2400 metres," he said.
+"But anyone who wins will need to be a complete rider because there are five finishes at high altitude and one of them is at 2400 metres.

-"You have the entire palate of what it's possible to provide on a Tour de France."
+"You have the entire palate of what it is possible to provide on a Tour de France."

-The winner will pull on the yellow jersey on the Champs Elysees after eight laps of the capital on the final day.
+The winner will pull on the yellow jersey on the Champs-Elysees after eight laps of the French capital on the final day.

 © 2021 AFP